How To Wash a Backpack with Hands & Machine?

 Can I Machine Wash This Backpack?

-2. Protect the backpack.
-Turn the bag inside out or put it in a pillowcase or mesh laundry bag.
+1. Protect the backpack: Turn the bag inside out or put it in a pillowcase or mesh laundry bag.
 This shields the backpack’s straps and hardware from snagging in the washer.
 Add a few towels to the load (with just the backpack) to balance the wash and cushion it.

-3. Use gentle detergent and settings.
-Pour a mild, additive-free detergent (about 1–2 tablespoons) into the machine.
+2. Use detergent: Pour a mild, additive-free detergent (about 1–2 tablespoons) into the machine.
 No bleach or fabric softener!
 Choose the machine’s gentlest or delicate cycle with cold or lukewarm water.
 A slow spin avoids tangles.
 Avoid high heat, use warm, not hot water.

-4. Air-dry the bag.
-When the cycle finishes, remove the backpack.
+3. Air-dry the bag: When the cycle finishes, remove the backpack.
 Do not put it in the dryer, tumble heat will harm fabrics and plastic parts.
 Instead, shake out excess water, gently pat with a towel, and hang it upside-down to drip-dry.
 Leave all compartments open and hang in shade or indoors, as direct sun can fade and weaken materials.

 By following these steps, you can machine-wash many daypacks without damage.
 Whirlpool experts note that nylon or canvas packs usually tolerate a washer on gentle settings.
-And Clorox confirms that nylon backpacks are often colorfast enough to machine wash, even if labeled “do not bleach”.
-Remember: never machine-dry your backpack.
-The high heat and tumbling can shrink fabric and ruin straps.
+Nylon backpacks are often colorfast enough to machine wash, even if labeled “do not bleach”.

 Backpack Cleaning Hacks: